Last Updated 23/08/2021

 Robert Ripley was an American cartoonist. anthropologist and entrepreneur.
 He published his travel journals and collected odd and unusual artifacts from around the world.
 Does he sound a bit like a travel blogger to you?

-I’m no cartoonists but I certainly like to share visuals through photos and the odder the experience the better the post, generally.
+I’m no cartoonist but I certainly like to share visuals through photos and the odder the experience the better the post, generally.
 I always say that we travel to find the different, I think Ripley was of a similar breed.

-Ripley made his first trip round the world in 1922 and visited over 200 countries, no mean feat in those days.
+Ripley made his first trip around the world in 1922 and visited over 200 countries, no mean feat in those days.
 After his trip to Asia in 1932 he opened his first Odditorium in Chicago.